 LS Power transmission projects strengthen America’s power system and help deliver energy resources to tens of millions of homes and businesses across the country.
-We have developed and constructed more than 660 miles of transmission infrastructure and have ~400 miles of additional projects in the planning stages.
-In the process we lower consumer costs, provide jobs and give back to the communities we serve.
+We are a leading national non-incumbent transmission owner with ~680 miles of high-voltage transmission completed and an additional 100+ miles and multiple substations under construction.
+In the process, we lower consumer costs, provide jobs, and give back to the communities we serve.

 LS Power is a leading advocate for transparent and competitive processes to plan, build and own transmission infrastructure.
 While competition now exists for certain projects in certain regions, it remains limited and should be expanded to benefit consumers.